mattriffle/tennisjs/README.md

 ## What is it?

-A vanilla Javascript library for scoring tennis matches, keeping track of each point and how it was one, as well as various statistics.
+A vanilla Javascript library for scoring tennis matches, keeping track of each point and how it was won, as well as various statistics.
 It provides functions enabling the front-end to use either LocalStorage API or a back-end system for persistence.

 ## Where can I find it?